API Stability¶

 Small utility contract for user-facing orientation labels, clockwise rotation degrees, mirrored-state detection, dimension-swap detection, and rotation-only fallbacks.
 Python exposes the same helpers through thin scalar/dictionary wrappers. |

-EXIF/TIFF/DNG numeric value names:
+EXIF/TIFF/DNG numeric value names and version formatting:

 |